JamesHirschorn/TCPClientServer/README.md

 The only tricky thing is that boost must be built with zlib support, which is off by default in Windows builds (on in Linux), and is not well documented by Boost.
-The necessary boost library builds are: iostreams, system, thread, date_time, regex and serialization.
+The necessary boost library builds are: iostreams, system, thread, date_time and serialization.
 On my Windows system the boost build was done with the command:

 bjam -sZLIB_SOURCE="C:\zlib-1.2.8" --with-iostreams --with-system           \
 	--with-thread --with-date_time --with-serialization                 \